unterrichtdaniel/clariad/docs/Architecture.md

 ### 1. MCP Interface Layer

-**Responsibility**: Provides the user-facing conversational interface to the Clariad system.
+**Responsibility**: Provides the user-facing conversational interface to the Clariad system and communicates with Claude Desktop.

 - Acts as the communication gateway between users and the agent ecosystem
+- Implements the MCP server protocol for integration with Claude Desktop using standard input/output (stdio)
+- Registers specialized agents as tools that Claude can invoke using the MCP tool registration format
+- Tool registration includes:
+  - Tool name/identifier (e.g., "vision_agent", "architecture_agent")
+  - Tool description (explaining the agent's purpose to users)
-- Translates user input into appropriate commands for the orchestrator
+  - Parameters schema (defining what input the agent requires)
+  - Return format specification (structuring the agent's output)
 - Handles streaming of agent responses back to the client
 - Formats tool usage and other special operations for MCP clients
+- Maintains a consistent interface between Claude Desktop and the agent ecosystem

+For a detailed technical reference on MCP implementation with Claude Desktop, see [Desktop Commander MCP Technical Reference](./references/Desktop_Commander_MCP_Technical_Reference.md).

 ### 2. LangGraph Orchestrator